Rakejogers/factify-privacy-policy/README.md

 ## 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [my email](jarog2005@gmail.com).
+If you have any questions about this Privacy Policy, please contact us at jarog2005@gmail.com.